rsandler00/plotly-scientific-plots/README.md

 * Integrated scatistical testing above plots
 * Expanded plot types (such as confusion amtrices, ROC plots)
 * more 'Matlab-like' interface for those making the Matlab --> python transition
+* Easily make full multi-figure dashboards in a single line using Dash

 ## Requirements and installation